Registration

 Fordham University recognizes that the responsibility for each student's academic success is shared by the student, the faculty, and the administration.
 Therefore, before a student registers for coursework at the University, preregistration advising is provided.

-An advising hold is placed on each student.
-Once students have met with their adviser, this hold is removed and students may register for the next semester.
-Students must register according to the schedule provided in their registration materials before attending any course.
+Prior to the opening of registration, an advising hold is placed on each student.
+Once students have met with their adviser, this hold is removed and students may register for the next semester according to the schedule provided in their registration materials.
+Students must register before attending any course.
 Registration materials are emailed to each student's Fordham email address before official registration in the fall (for the next spring term) and spring (for the next fall term).
-Students must register before the first day of classes.
-Students will not be awarded credit for courses they have not registered for by the end of the add/drop period.
+Students should register before the first day of classes.

 Course Changes

-Students may change their course schedules by adding/dropping until the deadline specified in the academic calendar.
-Note that the add/drop period is meant for replacing one course with another.
-Students who drop all their classes during the add/drop week will be responsible for tuition charges corresponding to withdrawal prior to the second week of classes.
+Students may adjust their course schedules by adding and dropping classes until the deadline specified in the academic calendar.
+Note that the schedule adjustment period is meant for replacing one course with another.
+Students who drop all their classes during the schedule adjustment period will be responsible for tuition charges corresponding to withdrawal prior to the second week of classes.

-Veteran students should be aware that if they are using any military education benefits, withdrawal from a class may create a debt with the VA, their service branch, or Fordham.
+Veteran students should be aware that if they are using any military education benefit, withdrawal from a class may create a debt with the VA, their Service Branch, or Fordham.
 Before withdrawing from a class, such students should consult with the VA Certifying Officials in the Office of Academic Records.

 Registration in Other Fordham Schools